Sunday Times Ordered ‘Remove Wakefield MMR “Data Fixing” Story’

 About Thoughtful House: Thoughtful House advocates a multi-disciplinary treatment approach to treating autism and supports a ’safety-first’ vaccination policy.
 The research program at Thoughtful House is dedicated to understanding the biological origins of childhood developmental disorders and establishing best practices in treating children affected by these disorders. www.thoughtfulhouse.org

-10 Responses
+7 Responses

 1. As there is nothing about this on the Press Complaints Council web site, is there any independent source where the facts can be checked?
 Alternatively, is it just another lie from the anti-vaccination liars?

-[ED: "anti-Vaccination liars".
+[ED: “anti-Vaccination liars”.
 How funny Mr Bowditch.
 Looks like getting the facts right is not your forte is it?
-But then the facts are merely details, aren't they?
+But then the facts are merely details, aren’t they?
+It is called the “Press Complaints Commission”.

 Weren't you sued for making misleading and deceptive statements which were false, malicious and injurious.
 Weren't you ordered to publish a statement correcting those misleading deceptive false malicious and injurious statements and ordered personally to pay the costs?